-European settlers, most of whom never took AP history, often miscalled old structures “forts.”
+European settlers, most of which never took AP history, often miscalled old structures “forts.”
 They were wrong.
 And archaeologists have dated the mysterious stone formation that gives the park its name at between 1,500 and 2,000 years old.
 The main hiking trail skirts the walls of this magnificent edifice, now thought to be a ceremonial gathering spot for ancient Native American tribes.
 Although the campsites are fairly luxurious with water and electrical hookups, grills, picnic tables, and paved pads, they are tucked deep into the woods to offer plenty of privacy.
-You’ll feel like you’re miles away from civilization, and when that inevitably scares you, you can take a short hike to the bath house or a ten minute drive to get some fast food.
+You’ll feel like you’re miles away from civilization, and when that inevitably scares you, you can take a short hike to the bath house or a 10 minute drive to get some fast food.

-Distance from Nashville: 65 miles, one hour and 3 minutes
+Distance from Nashville: 65 miles, one hour and three minutes

 Center Hill Lake may be one of the most beautiful bodies of water in Tennessee, with steep bluffs and cliffs running straight into the deep lake—the outcome of intentional TVA flooding decades ago to create a reservoir for power production and flood control.
 The result is a combination of woodlands, verdant hillsides, and a postcard-worthy lake with excellent opportunities for fishing and waterskiing.
 The campground at Edgar Evins consists of 60 tent and trailer campsites, complete with electrical and water access.
 Each was built on wooden platforms reinforced with concrete and steel, and it’s like camping on a private deck over Center Hill.

 Distance from Nashville: 85 miles, one hour and 39 minutes

 Have you ever dreamed of camping underground?
 Well, now you can!
-This historic cave complex offers what they call “caveman campouts” for groups of ten or more that book in advance.
-In return for your smart planning, you’ll receive an easy walking tour of the cave plus the more strenuous “Rocky Topper” spelunking experience.
+This historic cave complex offers what they call “caveman campouts” for groups of 10 or more that book in advance.
+In return for your smart planning, you’ll receive an easy walking tour of the cave plus the more strenuous “Rocky Topper'' spelunking experience.
 After an evening sleeping in the massive 10-Acre Room, groups enjoy a catered breakfast in the magnificent Volcano Room.
 And while you're eating, you can admire the colorful cave formations surrounding them.
 There’s even a cave art exhibit by noted Neanderthal painter Norman Rocks-well.
 Thank you!
 That’s my time.
 Is this thing on?